heremaps/tin-terrain/docs/Zemlya.md

 1. Figure out which points we may insert at this zoom level
 2. Insert the points using the greedy insertion algorithm (same as in Terra)

 Which points should we insert at a particular zoom level?
 We need to insert average points in `m_sample` for this zoom level, but we also need to update points from previous levels by shrinking their commanding areas.
 This is crucial because average values from lower zoom levels represent values from bigger areas, but all points we insert at a zoom level must have the same size of commanding areas, or put another way, every downsampled pixel should have the same resolution at a particular zoom level.
 These updated points from previous levels are also added to `m_insert` so they also participate in the greedy insertion process.
+Note that unlike Terra, Zemlya *does* update points that are already inserted in previous zoom levels, and updating inserted points triggers retriangulation of edges around that point.

 This is how we update the points from previous levels: